ixiaopan/blog/content/post/DL-00-pytorch.md

-The most popular deep learning frameworks so far are Tensorflow and PyTorch.
+The most popular deep learning frameworks nowadays are Tensorflow and PyTorch.
 Well, during my study, I use PyTorch more often.
 Recently, I am building the classic BiLSTM-CRF model using PyTorch.
 It's a bit hard for me when operating matrices since it uses various advanced techniques about indexing and slicing.
 I think it's necessary to explain these amazing functions.
 Therefore, I am going to write this post to revisit the most important aspects of PyTorch for future references.